MovingBlocks/TempDoc/Contributor-Guide.md

 We submit issues on GitHub for stuff we could use in the project, and tag some of them as friendly for contributors (although friendly may differ widely based on whether you know a little Java, some art, etc).
 Look in the following categories in particular, but just about any item is up for grabs unless indicated otherwise.
 The categories may overlap.

-   * [[https://github.com/MovingBlocks/Terasology/issues?labels=Contributor-friendly&sort=created&direction=desc&state=open&page=1&milestone=1][Contributor friendly]] - these should be fairly approachable if you have some technical skill for the sort of stuff we use
+* [Contributor friendly](https://github.com/MovingBlocks/Terasology/issues?labels=Contributor-friendly&sort=created&direction=desc&state=open&page=1&milestone=1) - these should be fairly approachable if you have some technical skill for the sort of stuff we use
-   * [[https://github.com/MovingBlocks/Terasology/issues?labels=Research&sort=created&direction=desc&state=open&page=1&milestone=1][Research Items]] - you may be able to help do research without even touching our codebase - tho these items may be more advanced
+* [Research Items](https://github.com/MovingBlocks/Terasology/issues?labels=Research&sort=created&direction=desc&state=open&page=1&milestone=1) - you may be able to help do research without even touching our codebase - tho these items may be more advanced

 Texturing
 ---------